RHInception/re-docs/intro/overview.rst

 * Something to do manage all of the actual steps happening
 * And, some sort of configurable notification system, so we can get updates in real time.

+When used together, the Release Engine provides all these things.